 Her professional affiliations and memberships include the Society for the Advancement of Sexual Health (SASH), American Association of Sex Educators, Counselors, and Therapists (AASECT), American Association of Couples and Sex Therapists (AACAST), National Association of Social Workers (NASW), Women’s Association of Addiction Treatment (WAAT), American Group Psychotherapy Association (AGPA) and Group Psychotherapy Association of Los Angeles (GPALA) and International Institute for Trauma and Addiction (IITAP).

-Sarah M. Frank, LMFT, ATR-BC, is a licensed Marriage and Family Therapist (LMFT#90725) and Registered Art Therapist (ATCB#15-211).
+Sarah Frank Jarvis, LMFT, ATR-BC, CGP, is a licensed Marriage and Family Therapist (LMFT#90725) and Registered Art Therapist (ATCB#15-211).
 Sarah obtained her Master’s Degree in Marriage and Family Therapy and Art Therapy from Phillips Graduate University.
 Sarah is trained in Couples and Family Therapy, Art Therapy, Cognitive-Behavioral Therapy, Motivational Interviewing, Group Psychotherapy, and Addiction Counseling.